-Going from the monasteries into the outside world, the tropes gradually developed into dramatic plays; though when the players came to be drawn from the laity rincipally, it was not long before the hilarity of the onlookers eventuated in the introduction of popular comic elements into the and a certain amount of personal danger from well-aimed missiles sometimes attached to the hardy actor who essayed to play the part of the Devil in the everpopular "Harrowing of Hell."
+Going from the monasteries into the outside world, the tropes gradually developed into dramatic plays; though when the players came to be drawn from the laity principally, it was not long before the hilarity of the onlookers eventuated in the introduction of popular comic elements into the production.

-One such play based on the miracle of St. Nicholas in providing dowries for the daughters of a poor man was frankly comic, and a certain amount of personal best known of these morality plays still exist, and few Lenten periods pass without one of them, "Everyman," being produced nowadays in some English-speaking centre or other.
+One such play based on the miracle of St. Nicholas in providing dowries for the daughters of a poor man was frankly comic, and a certain amount of personal danger from well-aimed missiles sometimes attached to the hardy actor who essayed to play the part of the Devil in the everpopular "Harrowing of Hell."

-In the 14th Century there appeared the first of the well-known morelity plays, wherein the struggle of good and evil for the possession of man's soul was depicted.
+In the 14th Century there appeared the first of the well-known morality plays, wherein the struggle of good and evil for the possession of man's soul was depicted.
 This was done by personifying such qualities as Mercy, Peace, Truth and Righteousness, as well as their antitheses.
-The
+The best known of these morality plays still exist, and few Lenten periods pass without one of them, "Everyman," being produced nowadays in some Englishspeaking centre or other.